 CPI Compound Inflation Protection

-Here is a chart comparing long term care inflation protection.
-You can see why the 5% compound inflation factor is important if you are buying long term care insurance in your 40,'s 50's, or 60's.
+Here is a chart comparing inflation protection.
+You can see why compound inflation factor is important if you are buying long term care insurance in your 40,'s 50's, or 60's.

-One cautionary note: Many group long term care insurance policies do not offer automatic inflation protection as an option.
-For this reason, a group long term care insurance policy might be problematic and are "ticking time bombs", so to speak.
+One cautionary note: Many employer sponsored group long term care insurance policies do not offer automatic inflation protection as an option.
+With employee worksite marketing, often the goal of human resources employee benefits consultants is to sign up as many employees as possible.
+Thus, the incentive for the enroller is to present to the employees the cheapest price possible to garner as many sign-ups as possible.
+For this reason, a group long term care policy might be problematic and are "ticking time bombs", so to speak.

-More than any other benefit, we see the vast majority of long term care insurance mistakes revolve around the inflation protection benefit.
+More than any other benefit, we see the vast majority of long term care insurance mistakes revolve around the inflation protection benefit election.

-If you would like to learn more about the various long term care insurance inflation options and find out which policy option makes sense for you, please give us a call toll free at 1-800-891-5824 or simply complete our contact form and we will get back in touch with you.
+To learn more about your various long term care insurance inflation options and to ind out which policy inflation protection option makes sense for you, please give us a call toll free at 1-800-891-5824.
+Or complete our online quote request form.